-We get asked a lot of shaving questions here at Dollar Shave Club (who’d have thought?), from how to shave with the grain to how to choose the best shave aid for your skin to the tricky business of maintaining a smooth posterior.
+We get asked a lot of shaving questions here at Dollar Shave Club (who’d have thought?), from simple stuff like how to shave with the grain right through to the tricky business of maintaining a smooth posterior.
 And you know what?
 We’re happy to answer them.
-So, here’s how to shave with the grain: Pull the razor in the same direction that your hair seems to be pointing to prevent creating sharp angles.
+So, here’s how to shave with the grain: Pull the razor in the same direction that your hair seems to be pointing.
+And that’s it!

 Step 1: Map Out Your Stubble